bytemunch/bytemunch.dev/src/blog/site-update-0.md

 ## What's next?

-Now I've got a half-decent site up, work on [as yet untitled dodgeball game](/projects/untitled_dodgeball_game/) can continue in earnest.
+Now I've got a half-decent site up, work on [as yet dodgeball](/projects/dodgeball/) can continue in earnest.
 I hope to post a devlog once a week, but there'll be more or less depending on how busy my life is at the time.

 The site still needs some accessibility work doing, and I could tweak my CSS forever...
 But I need to get better at reaching and recognising a finished state.
 So it'll do for now.